-• Coursework: 40%
+• Course work: 40%

 0 One In-Course test 20%

 0 One group project 20%

 • Final E xam 60%

-△
+0 One three-hour theory paper

 MATH6629 MECHANICS OF INTERACTING PARTICLES

 MATH6627, MATH6628

 The course gives an up-to-date and modern overview of the main concepts in the Mechanics of interacting particles.
 Starting with an introduction to Newtonian mechanics and the Lagrangian/Hamiltonian formalism the course continues with an axiomatic approach to Quantum Mechanics.
 Path integrals and path integral quantization of Bosonic and Fermionic particles are also treated.
 A short introduction to Gauge Theories and the Higgs field is given at the end of the course.